 During the Cold War, the West had to convince people in both the developed and developing world that capitalism was better for the people by spreading wealth broadly.
 After the Berlin Wall collapsed, when the people no longer needed to be convinced because there was no competing ideology, wealth went to a smaller and smaller group of people through the process of Financialization.
 Without a stake in the capitalist system, people moved to populism of both the left and the right and this came to a head in 2016 with Brexit and then the resurgence of the left wing of the Labor Party in the UK and the election of Donald Trump in America.
 Populism of left and right could destroy capitalism, which will be a disaster because the alternative (communism) has already been proven to fail.

 Introducing Digital Cooperatives

 The best hope for a revised and sustainable version of Capitalism comes from the concept of digital cooperatives where workers, customers and owners are aligned.
-The Equity Token model is ideally suited as the funding and governance mechanism for Digital Cooperatives.
+The Security Token model is ideally suited as the funding and governance mechanism for Digital Cooperatives.

 This post explore three types of Digital Cooperatives;

 - Customer Cooperatives

 - Hybrid Customer + Worker Cooperatives.

 Successful governance models need to look after both customers and workers, so the hybrid model is likely to win.
 Shareholder primacy has been the mantra of the Financialization Economy, sometimes at the expense of either customers or workers or both.
 This will change during the Blockchain Economy when ownership will be shared more equally among customers and workers, benefiting the few passive investors along for the ride.

 When customers and workers are shareholders you only have two interests to look after, making governance a lot easier.